Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Introduction

 \section{Introduction}

-Complex systems are ubiquitous in the physical, biological and social sciences, encompassing a wide range of phenomena such as turbulent fluid flows, neural networks, human crowd dynamics and opinion formation.
-These systems are often effectively modeled using coupled stochastic differential equations (SDEs), which describe the time evolution of numerous interacting microscopic components (e.g., particles, spins, or agents) that may be influenced by external environments or reservoirs.
-The stochastic terms in these equations capture the intrinsic uncertainty in the precise mechanisms driving the microscopic dynamics, which may arise from environmental fluctuations, measurement noise, or unresolved degrees of freedom \cite{bianconi2023complex}.
+Complex systems are ubiquitous across the physical, biological, and social sciences, encompassing phenomena as diverse as turbulent fluid flows, neural networks, crowd dynamics, and opinion formation.
+Such systems are frequently modeled via coupled stochastic differential equations (SDEs), which characterize the temporal evolution of numerous interacting microscopic constituents (such as particles, spins, or agents) often subject to external environments or reservoirs.
+The stochastic terms in these equations account for the intrinsic uncertainty in the mechanisms driving the microscopic dynamics, which may stem from environmental fluctuations, measurement noise, or unresolved degrees of freedom \cite{bianconi2023complex}.
 This modeling approach proves especially relevant in fields such as climate dynamics, for example in the seminal work of K. Hasselmann \cite{hasselmann1976stochastic} and the recent comprehensive review \cite{lucarini2023theoretical}, where the stochastic framework provides a basis for characterizing large-scale behaviors emerging from complex small-scale interactions.

-Despite their descriptive accuracy, SDE-based models pose significant analytical and compu- tational challenges, primarily due to the high dimensionality resulting from a large number of interacting variables.
-This motivates the need for model reduction strategies that approximate the original system by a lower-dimensional one, preserving the key features of the dynamics while simplifying the analysis and reducing the computational effort.
+Despite their descriptive accuracy, SDE-based models pose significant analytical and computational challenges, primarily due to the high dimensionality inherent in systems with a large number of interacting variables.
+This necessitates model reduction strategies that approximate the original system with a lower-dimensional surrogate, preserving the essential features of the dynamics while simplifying the analysis and reducing computational costs.